Ohtuproju2021syksy/Discord-Bot-better/documentation/commands/join.md

 - :heavy_check_mark: All members can use this command.
 - :heavy_check_mark: Needs argument.

-- :x: The user can use join command to join private course.
+- :x: The user can join a private course with a join command.